laviniaeleanor/studentEvaluationApp/README.md

 ### Database:
 I'm running a docker container (port 5432) with a Postgres DB.
 A local DB should work as well.

+### Testing:
+To run testing, run "yarn test" in the frontend folder.

 ## 3. Copyright etc.